 In 1999, Australians drank 113 litres of soft drink per person per year, or 300 ml per person per day (ABS).
 An international survey in 2002 put Australia sixth in the world for soft drink consumption, consuming an average of 100.1 litres each per year.
 This was still less than half of the 216 litres consumed by the average American.
 The biggest consumers of soft drink were adolescent males, who drank an average of one litre per day.

 Over the following two decades, soft drink consumption began to decline as health messages on the dangers of sugar became more frequent.
-However, drinks such as energy drinks and iced teas, and even fruit juices, are still defined as “sugary drinks” and thus pose a danger of excess sugar consumption.
+However, drinks such as energy drinks, iced teas and even fruit juices are still defined as “sugary drinks” and thus pose a danger of excess sugar consumption.

-A Roy Morgan survey in 2016 found that in an average seven days, 62.3% of Australian children drink fruit juice/drinks at least once, 57.8% consume carbonated soft drink, 32.4% drink cordial and 28.6% consume frozen drinks.
+A Roy Morgan survey in 2016 found that in an average seven-day period, 62.3% of Australian children drink fruit juice/drinks at least once, 57.8% consume carbonated soft drink, 32.4% drink cordial and 28.6% consume frozen drinks.